manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 pacman-mirrors [OPTION] ...

 # DESCRIPTION
 Generate mirrorlist for Manjaro Linux.
 Default is to rank all mirrors by reponse time.
-Mandatory arguments to long options are mandatory for short options too
+Mandatory arguments to long options are mandatory for short options too.

+# OPTIONS
 ## METHODS

 _-f, --fasttrack NUMBER_